-Each county also has an Emergency Management Association (EMA).
-Representatives from the EMA participate in their county's planning process, with the goal of enhancing the Operational Area Office of Emergency Services' ability to work with and support of each city and special district within the county.
+Alameda County has an Emergency Management Association (EMA), where representatives from the EMA participate in their county's planning process, with the goal of enhancing the Operational Area Office of Emergency Services' ability to work with and support each city and special district within the county.

-These EMA and OAC meetings are usually held on a quarterly basis.
-The meetings provide an opportunity to run training courses and emergency exercises with the goal of improving awareness, daily and emergency communication amongst agencies, and an understanding of critical interdependencies.
-The meetings also allow for networking between agencies.
+The County Operational Area Council and EMA meetings are held on a quarterly basis and provide an opportunity to run training courses and emergency exercises with the goal of improving awareness, daily and emergency communication and networking amongst agencies, and an understanding of critical interdependencies.
+EBMUD's Manager of Security and Emergency Preparedness or their delegate attends these meetings as EBMUD's representative.

-EBMUD works with representatives and emergency managers of the cities within each county, emergency managers of hospitals and health care organizations, and the Department of Public Health.
-The focus of these meetings is also on what to expect when water and wastewater services are disrupted or otherwise not available following local or regional disasters, and to keep those expectations reasonable.
+EBMUD works with emergency managers and other representatives of the cities, hospitals, and health care organizations within each county, and the Department of Public Health in these meetings on what to expect when water and wastewater services are disrupted or otherwise not available following local or regional disasters, and to keep those expectations reasonable.

 Over the weekend of September 11, 2016, both Alameda and Contra Costa County Operational Areas participated in the Operation Urban Shield Yellow Command Exercise.
-The Yellow Command exercise focus was, and still is, in the development of Commodity Points of Distribution (C-PODs) for drinking water when water utilities are unable to provide water following an emergency.
+The Yellow Command exercise focus was, and still is, on the development of Commodity Points of Distribution (C-PODs) for drinking water when water utilities are unable to provide water following an emergency.
 The Offices of Emergency Services must request that bottled water be brought in for distribution to the public.

-EBMUD is actively working with all of the cities in its service area on the development of C-PODs, as well as on the establishment of locations where manifolds that can be attached to fire hydrants.
-Each city manages these drive-up points of distribution for water, allowing the community to fill their own containers to take to their homes and businesses.
+EBMUD is working with cities in its service area on the development of C-PODs, as well as on the establishment of locations where manifolds can be attached to fire hydrants.
+Each city will manage the drive-up points of distribution for water, in conjunction with their existing POD plans, allowing the community to fill their own containers to take to their homes and businesses.